 The internet is an amazing tool that can connect students with people, ideas, and information that can spark their interests and accelerate their learning.
-It can also be a place where students can express their creativity and find their voice.
-But, the internet is not always a safe place, and online dangers are a genuine threat to your students.
+It can also be a place where they can express their creativity and find their voice.
+But, the internet is not always a safe place, and online dangers are a genuine threat.
 As a teacher, you have a responsibility to help your students stay safe online.
-Fortunately, there are steps you can take to help students protect themselves and their data.
+Fortunately, there are steps you can take to help them protect themselves and their data.

 First and foremost, you can’t teach what you don’t know.
 Take some time to assess your knowledge about online safety and privacy.
 Take an online quiz to check your understanding of online security and privacy.
 Be sure to research any questions you miss and correct any gaps in your knowledge.

 Because the internet changes at the speed of light, this should be an ongoing process.
 At least once a year, reassess your knowledge and seek to fill in any gaps.
 You might find it helpful to subscribe to a cybersecurity podcast to help keep your knowledge current.